Arts and culture organizations across the region - their audiences, performers and performance venues, and related businesses

 Many have attended NIU and are proud alumni (particularly of the MPA program).
 They are also consumers of a variety of continuing education, research, planning, and facilitation services.

-Contact Diana Robinson, Director of Center for Governmental Studies, firstname.lastname@example.org.
+Contact Greg Kuhn, Interim Director of NIU Center for Governmental Studies, firstname.lastname@example.org.

 High school and community college educators, community organizations, researchers, technology professionals, students, and esports enthusiasts.